Annuity Statement

 What Is an Annuity Statement?

-An annuity statement gives the annuity owner an update of the cash value and, in the case of variable and indexed annuities, the investment value of their annuity.
+An annuity statement gives the annuity owner an update of the cash value and, in the case of variable and fixed index annuities, the investment value of their annuity.

 Annuity statements also confirm any activity that has occurred related to the annuity, such as index values or rate cap details.
 When you purchase an annuity, you’ll receive these statements at regular intervals — usually once per year for fixed annuities or once per quarter for variable annuities.